Undergraduate Academic Policies and Information

-Philosophy is disciplined reflection on some of life’s most interesting and important questions--questions that arise across the whole range of human experience, particularly those about the nature of the world, human nature, and the conditions of human flourishing.
+Philosophy is a disciplined reflection on many of life’s most interesting and important questions--questions about the nature of the world, human nature, and the conditions of human flourishing.
 Does God exist, and if so, what is God like?
 Are there objective moral principles binding on all persons?
 How can humans attain true happiness?
-What do the demands of justice require of me?
+What do the demands of justice require of us?
 To what extent, if any, are humans free?
-When, if ever, is it morally permissible to take a human life?
+These questions have always been at the core of a liberal arts education.

 Philosophy’s questions are often life-orienting questions, the answers to which shape our self-understanding, and sometimes direct our life’s plans and purposes, making them important questions to address.
 These questions are pursued in the distinctive sub-fields of philosophy: Metaphysics, Epistemology, Ethics, Philosophy of Religion, Philosophy of Science, Political Philosophy, and Philosophy of Art, among others.
 These subject areas of philosophy, by their very subject matter, require that students think cross-disciplinarily.
 If, for example, one studies the philosophy of art, the theory and practice of actual artists must inform one’s thinking.
 To ask about the conditions for knowledge requires that one look at historical, scientific, interpersonal, and other forms of knowledge as they are pursued in various fields of inquiry.